Biden Administration Asks Supreme Court to Allow Student Debt Forgiveness Plan to Continue - NewsBreak

 Republicans try to stop Saturday voting in Ga.
 Senate runoff

-ATLANTA (AP) — Republican groups appealed to Georgia’s highest court Tuesday in an attempt to prohibit early voting this Saturday in the U.S. Senate runoff election between Democratic Sen. Raphael Warnock and Republican challenger Herschel Walker.
-The Georgia Republican Party, the National Republican Senatorial Committee and the Republican...
+Republican groups have filed an appeal with Georgia's highest court in an attempt to prohibit early voting this Saturday in the U.S. Senate runoff election between Democratic Sen. Raphael Warnock and Republican challenger Herschel Walker

 Comments / 0